M4V vs. MP4: What Is the Difference between M4V and MP4?

 What is the difference between M4V and MP4?
 These are two of the most common video file types, and we will provide a detailed review of both of them in this guide.

-Movavi Video Converter is a fast and reliable tool.
+Movavi Video Converter is a fast and reliable tool to convert M4V to MP4 and back.
 It can help if you need to convert MP4 to M4V or vice versa.
 It also has a variety of useful features, like adding subtitles to videos, basic editing tools, and more.

 MP4 vs. M4V: an in-depth overview